-There is also a large exhibition of artifacts and architectural models from the ancient Bagatrid Armenian capital of Ani (961-1045 AD).
-Now the Turkish city of Kars, the city once had a population of around 100,000 at its peak.
+There is also a large exhibition of artifacts and architectural models from the ancient Bagratid Armenian capital of Ani (961-1045 AD).
+Near the Turkish city of Kars, the city once had a population of around 100,000 at its peak.
 But a Mongol invasion and a devastating earthquake spelled its demise.

 Despite having fallen from prominence centuries ago, Armenians still see the one-prosperous city a source of national pride.
 And many lament the fact that the ruins are just outside of Armenia’s present-day borders, having been absorbed by Turkey shortly after the fall of the Russian Empire.

 From Republic Square, head northward along Northern Avenue, the city’s most prominent pedestrian street.
 The idea for the street was originally planned by Alexander Tamanian in the 1920s, but he was never able to implement it in his lifetime.
 Amazingly, it was only just completed as recently as 2007.

 The street is mostly lined with high-end brand goods and fancy restaurants.
 Even if that’s not what you’re looking for, the avenue still makes for a great way to get around central Yerevan.